ChipMcCallahan/CCTools/README.md

 ```python
 from cc_tools import C2MHandler
 ```
-This class is intended to obfuscate everything related to working with CC2 C2M file formats, as well as fetching files from Gliderbot.
+This class is intended to obfuscate everything related to working with CC2 C2M file formats, as well as fetching files from the [Gliderbot](https://bitbusters.club/gliderbot/sets/cc2/) repository.

 - **This class is experimental and has limited functionality.
 Use at your own risk.**
 #### C2M Parsing